 On 28 July 2020, the Civil Partnership (Scotland) Act 2020 became law.
 This Act makes provision for mixed sex couples to register a civil partnership.

 From 1 June 2021, it will be possible to submit notice of intention to enter a mixed sex civil partnership in Scotland.
 A notice period of 28 clear days is required, which means that mixed sex civil partnerships could take place from 30 June 2021 onwards.
-While 28 clear days is the minimum notice period required, it is advisable for couples to give ten to twelve weeks’ notice of their intention to register a civil partnership.
+While 28 clear days is the minimum notice period required, it is advisable for couples to give 10 to 12 weeks notice of their intention to register a civil partnership.

 Please contact the Registration Office if you would like more information or to make a booking.

-Any two persons, regardless of where they live, may register a civil partnership in Scotland provided that:
+Any 2 persons, regardless of where they live, may register a civil partnership in Scotland provided that:

 You can read more about mixed-sex civil partnership on the Scottish Government website.